HinaChoudhry/Pawfect-Pets/README.md

 ### Acknowledgements
-I would like to thank my mentor, Precious Ijege, for his time, advise and comments in working with me to build my project.
+I would like to thank my mentor, [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), for his time, advice and comments in working with me to build my project.
 As this is my final project with Code Institute, I would like to further thank Precious for his guidance and mentorship throughout the whole course and for helping me get to a stage where I have submitted all four milestone projects.
 I would like to thank the Code Institute Slack forum for all their help and in particular the #peer-review-code channel for the input for my project and the #full-stacks-framework channel for helping with bugs and general advice.
 I would also like to thank the tutors at Code Institute for their help, guidance, advice, time and patience throughout the whole course.
-## Disclaimer  <a name=”disclaimer”></a>
+## Disclaimer
 The content and images on this website are for educational purposes only.